 This first phase being built for the existing Keck AO system also includes work to provide the observers with the 'Reader's Digest' deprecated data set described in 3.1 above.
-A web page to collect information needed to program the early-morning query, and, subsequently, save that information into the observers'
+A web page to collect information needed to program the early-morning query, and, subsequently, save that information into the observers' data area, has been created.

-2 Need to check this against what might already be in contour data area, has been created.
 Also, preliminary discussions to determine the method for including the data set in the observatory's Savier backup-archive system [8] have begun.